 Pushy sales techniques, such as cold calling, are obsolete.
-In their place, self-service solutions are becoming popular and for good reason.
+In their place, self-service solutions are becoming popular, and for good reason.
 Self-service solutions are web or mobile portals where customers service their own accounts.
-This might include: paying obligations, creating repayment plans or giving more information about their ability to repay.
+This might include: paying obligations, creating repayment plans, or giving more information about their ability to repay.
 This all occurs on the customer’s schedule, not the telecom company’s.

 Self-service works because customers want to be in charge of the company-consumer relationship.
 In fact, Gartner predicts that by 2020 the customer will manage 85% of the relationship with companies, which makes self-service solutions highly desirable.

 This isn’t bad for telecoms.
 In fact, self-service solutions reduce costs, increase efficiencies and deliver real-time reporting.
-Think about it: customers prefer to self-service and a self-service portal does the work, instead of dedicated collections staff.
+Think about it: customers prefer self-service and a self-service portal does the work, instead of dedicated collections staff.
 Not to mention, this technology offers a better customer service experience than interruptive phone calls.

 It’s just a fact of life that people are glued to their mobile phones, even in relatively remote areas.
-This trend meant riches for telecoms, who sell handsets and network access to the rising billions across the planet whose economies are being transformed by the internet.
+This trend meant riches for telecoms, which sell handsets and network access to the rising billions across the planet whose economies are being transformed by the internet.

 Or, at least that used to be the case.
 Cross-platform messaging platforms like WhatsApp allow users to send SMS messages without charge.
 Usually, that took place over the data networks telecoms charged for.
 But with WhatsApp’s acquisition by Facebook for $19 billion, the technology and its users are now in the hands of a major internet company.